guigitignore/JavaChatNT/README.md

 Currently there is only two types of account: `USER` and `ADMIN`

 `./start server 2000:USER 2001:USER,ADMIN`
 /!\ the order is very important.
 If an account does not exist, it will be automatically registered using the first account type specified.
 You should always put the lowest privilege account type in first place if you open this port to others.

+User database is stored in `db `folder in a file called `users.txt`.

 ### Telnet client

 You can use `netcat` (recommanded) or `telnet` to join the server.

+Example: `nc localhost 2000`
 You will not be able to send files, cipher data or to use public key authentification.

 ### Heavy client